Faizaan-Nasir/Library/README.md

 ## From a technical perspective:
 - I have just discovered how to work with databases and thus the code might just be very inefficient.
 - This is based on my school's library management system and may vary from place to place.
+- The webpage has been completely disabled for use on mobile phones.